 In this activity, you are going to examine the graph from Activity 1 in more detail.
 It gives some information about an IT (Information Technology) company's hardware and software sales.
 You are then going to consider the meaning of the data it shows.

 Study the line graph and then read the statements below.
-Decide if they are true or false.
+Decide if they are true or false and select the appropriate button.
 Then read the feedback.

 The graph shows annual sales of hardware and software over a period of ten years.